cosmology-tech/cosmwasm-as/README.md

 $ yarn test
 ```

-## Background

-[CosmWasm](https://cosmwasm.com) is a smart contract framework developed and maintained by [Confio](https://confio.io), designed to enable smart contracts on [Cosmos SDK](https://v1.cosmos.network/sdk)-based blockchains such as Terra, Juno, Osmosis, Injective (to name a few).
-CosmWasm smart contracts are powered by [WebAssembly](https://webassembly.org/) ("Wasm"), a modern binary format and web standard focused on safety, portability and performance.

-One exciting benefit of adopting CosmWasm is the promise of broad programming language support.
-WebAssembly is quickly gaining traction as **the web's preferred standard** for the future of safe portable execution, and a number of languages have already or are starting to add support for Wasm as a compilation target.

-### Current state of polyglot CosmWasm

-At the time of writing (Nov 2022), the only real option for writing CosmWasm smart contracts is Rust.
-While there have been some experimental efforts from the Confio team and other contributors to create SDKs in other languages like [Golang](https://github.com/cosmwasm/cosmwasm-go) and [AssemblyScript](https://github.com/CosmWasm/cosmwasm/tree/assemblyscript/contracts/assemblyscript-poc)*,
-these have mostly not been maintained due to a lack of community.

-### What languages work best with CosmWasm?

-Although many languages claim to support WebAssembly, there are only a few which actually make decent candidates for usage with CosmWasm.
-First, there should be a distinction between languages that can *run in* Wasm, and those that can *compile to* Wasm.

-In the former, it is the language's runtime which gets compiled to Wasm, and not programs that are written in the language.
-Consider how Python currently supports Wasm -- essentially, an entire Python interpreter is created inside the Wasm VM,
-and your Python code (`.py`) is read and executed by that process.
-As you can imagine, the extra layer of emulation adds significant overhead --
-without even considering that a smart contract's execution gets replicated thousands of times of every full node.

-For CosmWasm, we desire a language with the following properties:

-- static & strongly-typed
-- minimal runtime

 ## Project Structure

 This project was created with the [`asbuild`](https://github.com/AssemblyScript/asbuild) tool and follows a directory organization similar to other AssemblyScript projects.